ClaimingCookie5/Bank-Tech-Test/README.md

 ## How to use it

+Fork this Repo.
+Clone it to your preferred code editor.
-Startup a `repl` and enter the following.
+Open this directory and start up a `repl` and enter the following.

+*anything surrounded by either '`'or '<>' is a description*

 ````
 require './lib/account.rb'